 Landscape and Climate

 If you’re thinking of traveling to France or Italy, it’s worth considering the climate and landscape of each country.
+While both France and Italy have a Mediterranean climate, there are important differences between them that will affect what kind of trip you can expect to have.

 See Related: Best Paris Bastille Hotels